fuboTV is making a Fast-break towards becoming the #1 Soccer Streaming Service

 Watch Soccer Online

-For those of you that missed that post, let me catch you up. fuboTV is an online streaming service that offers you access to thousands international soccer matches from dozens of different leagues for the surprisingly low price of $10.
+For those of you that missed that post, let me catch you up. fuboTV is an online streaming service that offers you access to thousands international soccer matches from dozens of different leagues (7-day Free Trial).
 We’re talking Major League Soccere, Liga MX, Eredivisie, Ligue 1, Primeira Liga, and much much more.
 It’s a great deal for soccer fans, and now it’s gotten a lot more interesting.

 Now that everyone is caught up, let’s get to the point: fuboTV has scored some very important deals with some very important companies in the last few months and it’s going to change the way you watch soccer (and possibly sports in general).

 The U.S. soccer subscription-streaming service now has 40,000 customers.
 Using this as leverage they just secured $15 Million in Venture Capital, which was led by 21st Century Fox and U.K. satellite TV operator, Sky.
 Read the full press release here.

 To start, fuboTV has signed a deal with Amazon to release a brand new app that will let sports fans make one-click, in-app purchases.
 You will also have cloud based DVR functions that will allow you to watch and record matches; which is almost unheard of for streaming.

 However, Amazon customers aren’t the only people with something to get excited about. fuboTV just launched its brand new iTunes App; which includes picture-in-picture, chat, DVR features, AND you can cast it to your TV using Chromecast.

 Aside from the DVR features, I’m most excited for the chat features because there is nothing better than smack talking your friends in-app.